Hanabi-Live/hanabi-live/docs/INSTALL.md

 0 0 * * * /root/hanabi-live/renew_cert.sh
 ```

-(This assumes you installed the code to "/root/hanabi-live".
-Adjust if needed.)

 <br />

 #### Install as a service (optional)

+This assumes that you installed the server to "/root/hanabi-live".
+If not, you will need to edit the paths in the belows commands and edit the contents of the three Supervisor files.

 * Install Supervisor:
   * `sudo apt install python-pip -y`